Equestrian vaulting: Competition

 In competitive vaulting, vaulters compete as individuals, pairs (pas-de-deux) and teams.
 Beginning vaulters compete in walk while experienced vaulters compete in canter.
 The vaulting horse moves in a minimum 15-metre diameter circle and is directed by a lunger (or "longeur") who stands in the center.
 In competitive vaulting, the rider and horse will both be judged on a scale from 1 to 10.

 Vaulting competitions consist of compulsory exercises and choreographed freestyle exercises done to music.
 There are seven compulsory exercises: mount, basic seat, flag, mill, scissors, stand and flank.
 Each exercise is scored on a scale from 0 to 10.
 Horses also receive a score and are judged on the quality of their movement as well as their behavior.

 Vaulters compete in team, pas-de-deux and individual categories.
 An individual freestyle (also known as Kür) is a 1-minute program, the pas-de-deux kür is 2 minutes while the team is 4 minutes.
 They are all choreographed to music.
 The components of a freestyle vaulting routine may include mounts and dismounts, handstands, kneeling and standing and aerial moves such jumps, leaps and tumbling skills.
 However, many of these skills are only seen in the highest levels.
 A typical routine for a child or beginner will more likely contain variations on simple kneels and planks.
 Teams also carry, lift, or even toss another vaulter in the air.
 Judging is based on technique, performance, form, difficulty, balance, security, and consideration of the horse; the horse is also scored, taking up 25% of the total score.

 Vaulting horses are not saddled but wear a surcingle (or a roller) and a thick back pad.
 The surcingle has special handles which aid the vaulter in performing certain moves as well as leather loops called "cossack stirrups".
 The horse wears a bridle and side reins.
 The lunge line is usually attached to the inside bit ring.

 Vaulting horses typically move on the left rein (counterclockwise), but in some competitions the horse canters in the other direction.
 Two-phase classes of competition also work the horse to the right.
 While many European clubs do not compete to the right, they still work at home evenly both directions, believing this benefits the horse and the vaulter.

 The premier vaulting competitions are the biannual World and Continental Championships and the World Equestrian Games (WEG) held every four years.
 In many countries, vaulting associations organize and sponsor national, regional and local events every year.
 In 2011 there were at least 24 countries with such organisations.

 Competition movements

 Vaulters perform movements on the back of the horse.
 Novice and beginning vaulters may perform at the walk or the trot while higher level vaulters perform at the canter.
-There are compulsory exercises and depending on class the vaulter performs seven or eight of them:

-The compulsories are performed in succession in the above order, without pause or dismounts.
+Vaulters perform different compulsory exercises from the following list depending on the category and class they compete in: